-92 See, e.g., HORWITZ, supra note 35, at 223-74.
+93 See, e.g., HORWITZ, supra note 36, at 223-74.

-96 See id. at 137 (proposing to "put our new hypothesis-that the general right to ethical independence gives religion all the protection appropriate-to a more concrete test by considering the heated controversies of [the culture] wars in its light"); id. at 146-47 (suggesting, albeit somewhat unclearly, that the principles represented both by the book as a whole and by his chapter on the law could bring a larger number of individuals together on common ground).
+97 See id. at 137 (proposing to "put our new hypothesis-that the general right to ethical independence gives religion all the protection appropriate-to a more concrete test by considering the heated controversies of [the culture] wars in its light"); id. at 146-47 (suggesting, albeit somewhat unclearly, that the principles represented both by the book as a whole and by his chapter on the law could bring a larger number of individuals together on common ground).

-specific solutions he offers to various legal and political problems involving religion would gain any purchase at all in the culture wars - not one.
+purchase at all in the culture wars - not one.

 Take a couple of examples.
 Dworkin suggests that it might be acceptable for the government to finance "Catholic adoption agencies that do not accept same-sex couples as candidates, on the same terms as financing agencies that do, . . . provided that enough of the latter are available so that neither babies nor same-sex couples seeking a baby are injured."
 He contrasts this with Congress's decision to reverse the Supreme Court's specific decision in Smith with respect to an accommodation for religious peyote users, which he says was wrong because it "would put people at a serious risk that it is the purpose of the law to avoid."
+100

 As an application of principle, this is questionable, at least once actual facts and values on the ground are applied.
 Applying the same principles, many people, and certainly those who are most attentive to and passionate about these issues, would conclude that the first accommodation was harmful, regardless of the numbers involved or the adequacy of the available alternatives, because it would send a message of abridgement or disparagement of "full and equal citizenship in a free society."
-100 Conversely, the argument for a religious (however defined) exemption for pevote use is that the drug is unpleasant enough and safe enough, and its use is rare enough, that such an exemption would not "put people at a serious risk that it is the purpose of the law to avoid."101 As a matter of principle, then, neither conclusion is compelled by Dworkin's framework.
-As a matter of politics, the question is even more dubious.
-Would any common ground be achieved in the culture wars by refusing on principle to grant exemptions to a few in the case of peyote, while drawing courts and legislatures alike into the most heated battleground of those wars by accommodating a refusal to allow same-sex adoptions?
+Conversely, the argument for a religious (however defined) exemption for peyote use is that the drug is unpleasant enough and safe enough, and its use is rare enough, that such an exemption would not "put people at a serious risk that it is the purpose of the law to avoid."
+As a